-Sightseeing:In Dallas, Austin, San Antonio, Houston, and New Orleans; Sixth Floor Museum, Southfork Ranch, Texas Cowboy Hall of Fame, Bob Bullock State History Museum, San Fernando Cathedral, private guided night tour of the Alamo, barge tour on the San Antonio River Walk, Lyndon B. Johnson National Historic Park, Texas White House, NASA-Johnson Space Center, boat cruise through the Atchafalaya Basin, and Houmas House Plantation & Gardens.
+Sightseeing:In Dallas, Austin, San Antonio, Houston, and New Orleans; Sixth Floor Museum, Southfork Ranch, Texas Cowboy Hall of Fame, Bob Bullock State History Museum, San Fernando Cathedral, the Alamo, barge tour on the San Antonio River Walk, Lyndon B. Johnson National Historic Park, Texas White House, NASA-Johnson Space Center, boat cruise through the Atchafalaya Basin, and Houmas House Plantation & Gardens.
 Inside visits as shown in UPPERCASE in the tour description, including admission charges where applicable.

-Scenic Highlights:Fort Worth Stockyards, San Antonio River Walk, Texas Hill Country, Cajun Country, Avery Island, and Bayou Country.
+Scenic Highlights:Fort Worth Stockyards, San Antonio River Walk, Texas Hill Country, Cajun Country, and Bayou Country.

 Local Guides for city sightseeing in Austin, San Antonio, and New Orleans; services of a professional Tour Director.

 Welcome to Dallas!
-Enjoy time at leisure to relax or to do some independent exploring.
-Your Tour Director is on hand this evening to answer any questions.
+Your Tour Director is on hand late this afternoon to answer any questions.